 With all the talk of resistance, watts, and output, you could be forgiven for thinking your daily indoor (or outdoor) ride is a strength-building workout all on its own.
-But getting out of the saddle and using weights trains your body to handle additional load — a perk that will absolutely translate to your cycling.
+But getting out of the saddle and adding in specific strength training for cyclists preps your body to handle additional load — a perk that will translate on the bike.

-“The two most important benefits of strength training are that it enhances your performance and prevents injury,” says Frank Baptiste, a certified strength and conditioning coach and cyclist.
-“The stronger you are, the more force you can exert on the pedals, which propels you forward.
-And you won’t be able to ride if you’re dealing with nagging aches and pains.”
+In addition to making you more resilient against overuse injuries, strength training can also improve your cycling performance.
+As Frank Baptiste, a certified strength and conditioning coach and cyclist, explains, “The stronger you are, the more force you can exert on the pedals, which propels you forward.”

-Another major benefit of strength training: targeting imbalances or weaknesses.
+Another major benefit of strength training for cyclists is targeting imbalances or weaknesses.
 Say your knee is angled away from your midline or your ankle is collapsing in with each pedal stroke.
 “Those little form issues can turn into irritation on the lowest level, then inflammation, pain, and injury over the course of thousands of repetitions,” says Baptiste.

 Because cycling is all about forward motion powered primarily by your quads, “a good strength training program will balance that out with side-to-side [lateral] exercises that work your stabilizing muscles and hip-dominant movements that strengthen your hamstrings and glutes,” adds Baptiste.

-Exercises like the seven below will help you avoid discomfort and pedal stronger so you can get the most out of your time in the saddle.
+Exercises like the 11 below will help you avoid discomfort and pedal stronger so you can get the most out of your time in the saddle.

 You can also try one of Tonal’s coach-led workouts and programs created specifically for cyclists.
 Ultimate Cycling Legs and Core Strength For Cycling are workouts that will help you crush climbs and remain injury-free.
 For more structure, Better Bike and Treadmill and Better Bike and Treadmill 2 are four-week programs that build the strength required to conquer your favorite cardio workouts.